RECRUIT FARMERS

-Utilising the hub-spoke collection model, we buy 100% of quality produce at fair prices where farmers make a significant margin and also receive Fairtrade Premiums.
+Utilising the hub-spoke collection model, the Cooperative buys 100% of quality produce at fair prices where farmers make a significant margin and also receive PREMIUMS.

 Our D2E Farmers Model